-I recently had a date with the dentist, thanks, in no small part, to the daily office deliveries of student birthday cupcakes and cookies and cake.
+I recently had a date with the dentist (you can see this here to know more about them), thanks, in no small part, to the daily office deliveries of student birthday cupcakes and cookies and cake.
 (We have yet to become one of those schools that bans birthday treats.
 And I’m perfectly okay with that.)

 As I reclined in the not-at-all-comfortable chair and tried to think of anything other than my cavity being filled, I realized my dental hygienist was working with a student hygienist.
 I learned she was only in her fifth day of working with the practice.